kilroyjones/obsidian-reactive-site-builder/markdown_editor/app/course/peripherals/quizzes/question1.md

 (x): Mallard
 ( ): Panda

-q: Is this is an animal
+q: Is a duck an animal
 ( ): Nope
 (X): Yes
 (X): Maybe